jhajagos/SynthMedTopia/prediction_matrix/templates/README.md

  The parameter `"refresh_collection"` with a value `1` will replace an existing collection.

  For more optimal processing of large number of data there are two additional options.
-These options make the outputted json files less readable.
-The `"use_ujson"` which is default false is to use the UltraJSON library which is faster than the standard JSON library.
+These options make the outputted JSON files less readable.
+The `"use_ujson"` which is default `0` or `false` is to use the UltraJSON library which is faster than the standard JSON library.
 The final option which saves considerable disk storage space is to use the gzip compression library on the generated JSON files.

 ### Creating a mapping.json file